dddrrreee/cs140e-22win/labs/13-vm-ops/MEMORY-ORDER-cheatsheet.md

 this overlap can cause interference.
 An example is clearing the TLB or
 cache: this will likely take significant time [measure!]

-2.6.1: DMB
+Operations to add ordering:

-    - DMB: all explicit [load/store, but not instruction fetch] before DMB are globally observed before any explicit [load/store] after is observered.
+  - DMB (2.6.1): all explicit [load/store, but not instruction fetch] before DMB are globally observed before any explicit [load/store] after is observered.

     *HOWEVER*: does not guarantee *completion* of load/store. especially does not guarantee completion of non-load/store operations.  [page table, tlb flush, etc]  So, in general today, doesn't seem to help us much.

-2.6.2: DSB

-    - DSB:  includes all cache, tlb and branch prediction maintanance ops as well as load/store.
+  - DSB (2.6.2):  includes all cache, tlb and branch prediction maintanance ops as well as load/store.

     DSB completes only after the completion of all preceeding
       + explicit memory operations
       + cache, branch, tlb maintance

       - NOTE: this only helps order operations w.r.t. loads/stores: necessary but not sufficient for instruction fetches.  [see next]

-2.6.3: PrefetchFlush

-    - flushes pipeline: everything after is re-fetched.  do after changes to ASID, tlb ops, branch predictor ops, cp15 regs so instructions get refetched w/ right context.
+  - PrefetchFlush (2.6.3): flushes pipeline: everything after is re-fetched.  do after changes to ASID, tlb ops, branch predictor ops, cp15 regs so instructions get refetched w/ right context.
     [XXX: What exactly gets cached or checked when?]

     Also: if you change instruction memory.

 ----------------------------------------------------------------------
 ##### 2.7.1: coherence